BYU-Hydroinformatics/ggst/docs/source/wtf.rst

 .. image:: images-wtf/2017_gap.png
 At this point, the file is ready to be used with the Colab notebook.
 The following file is an example of a file prepared in the manner described above:

-Here's a `sample file  <https://github.com/BYU-Hydroinformatics/ggst/blob/main/docs/source/wtf_files/base_file.csv>`_.

-Click here to download a sample file:
+Here is a sample file you can use with the script:
 :download:`base_file.csv </wtf_files/base_file.csv>`

 **Data Processing Examples**